 The activities introduce the family to Cub Scouting, and provide an exciting way for the little guys to explore the world around them.
 The program will fuel their imagination, creativity and fun as they experience the growth Scouting can provide.
 Lions join with a parent or caring adult partner.
 Lions form dens of six to eight Lion pairs and have one den meeting and one outing per month.
 They wear a special t-shirt and have their own adventures.
 They are a part of the pack, but they do not participate in every pack meeting.
 At the end of the Lion year, they graduate to Tiger and advance through Cub Scouting.

 Learn More about the Lion Program Lion Adventures Overview

 Important updates: Read the Scouting Magazine blog for recent updates including: Lions can be included in all pack meetings and pinewood derbies.
 Lions can choose blue uniform.
 Families can opt into fundraising activities.
 Boys' Life will include a Lion-specific page.

 Orion District Calendar

-Download the Orion District calendar for July 2016 to July 2017 and July 2017 to June 2018.
+Download the Orion District calendar for July 2017 to June 2018.
 The council calendar and council toolkit provide additional information on upcoming council events.

 July 2017 to June 2018 Calendar